Lead in drinking water

 |Grey, black or blue||Hard||Plastic|

 Test your water for lead

 You may wish to test your own tap water for lead.
 You will need to organise this yourself.
-There are a number of considerations when arranging your water to be tested:
+There are a number of considerations when arranging for your water to be tested.